All Products

 • IETF QUIC is a standard Internet protocol.

-• HTTP/2: Based on the existing HTTPS, HTTP/2 uses multiplexing, header compression and other technologies to further improve website performance and accelerate resource loading.
-HTTP/2 also provides high compatibility.
+• HTTP/2: Based on HTTPS, HTTP/2 uses multiplexing and header compression to improve website performance and resource loading speed.
+HTTP/2 is also highly compatible.

 Note

-The current configuration takes effect on all domain names of the website.
-If you want to enable HTTP/2 to Origin for only a specified domain name, add a rule for the domain name.
+The configuration takes effect on all domain names of the website.
+If you want to enable the HTTP/2 to Origin feature for only a specific domain name, add a rule for that domain name.

 • HTTP/3 (QUIC): QUIC is developed based on UDP and is the core of HTTP/3.
 HTTP/3 (QUIC) can offer faster connection establishment and more stable data transmission in unstable network environments or mobile environments.